-Silver Lake is founded on Franciscan values.
+Silver Lake College is founded on Franciscan values.
 Often painted only as a lover of creation, Saint Francis of Assisi was a man of action.
 G.K.
 Chesterton wrote of him, “To go and do something was one of the driving demands of his nature.”
-And that is and has been the goal and mission of Silver Lake for 81 years.
+And, that is and has been the goal and mission of the college for 81 years.

 "Silver Lake College has been that school that has showed people their gifts and talents, their meaning in life, and ultimately, through that, to fulfill the purpose and mission that they've been given in life, in so many ways."

 If you enjoyed hearing about our rich Franciscan tradition and would like to receive other blog updates, subscribe to The Silver Lake Blog.